Liver Kidney Microsomal Antibody

 your child, talk with your child's healthcare provider.

-that your child has type 2 autoimmune liver disease.
-But your child may still be positive
+has type 2 autoimmune liver disease.
+But your child may still be positive for other

-for other antibodies seen with type 2 autoimmune liver disease.
-Your child's healthcare
+antibodies seen with type 2 autoimmune liver disease.
+Your will need more testing

-If your child's results are positive, it means that antibodies were found and that
+If your child's results are positive, it means that antibodies were found.
+Your child

 How is this test done?